 As the United States and world continue to fight the COVID-19 pandemic, America’s biopharmaceutical research companies continue to do our part in fighting this deadly virus.
 Decades of scientific innovation have allowed biopharmaceutical researchers to respond quickly and continue to research and develop treatments and vaccines for COVID-19.
 Importantly, the best strategy to prevent infection against COVID-19 is to get vaccinated.
-Three vaccines are currently available for protection against COVID-19, one of which was recently approved by The U.S. Food and Drug Administration (FDA) for use in certain populations.
+Three vaccines are currently available for protection against COVID-19, two of which are approved by The U.S. Food and Drug Administration (FDA) for use in certain populations.
 These vaccines are safe and have been administered to over a hundred million Americans, and billions around the world.
 To date, one antiviral is also currently approved by the FDA for use in patients 12 years of age and older for the treatment of COVID-19, which has the ability to speed recovery time by up to 5 days.

 In addition to vaccines and antivirals, monoclonal antibodies are important treatment options against the virus that causes COVID-19.
 Monoclonal antibodies are a type of biologic medicine that play a central role in advancing our ability to treat a range of diseases, including cancer and auto-immune conditions.
 Monoclonal antibodies are synthetic versions of the body’s antibodies produced in a laboratory and are designed to restore, mimic, inhibit or enhance immune system functions.
 By building on vast stores of knowledge and information about how these treatments interact with the immune system and can be used to counteract disease, America’s biopharmaceutical researchers have been able to rapidly research and develop monoclonal antibodies that are targeted treatments against the novel coronavirus that causes COVID-19.
 The National Institutes of Health have put forward treatment guidelines for use of these products.